nma/blog-app-angularjs-tdd/README.md

 To get started make do the following:

-1. Install bower from
+1. Install nodejs and npm from [nodejs.org](http://nodejs.org).
-2. Run `bower install` from within the root application directory.
+2. Install bower with the following command `npm install -g bower`.
-3. Install nodejs and npm from [nodejs.org](http://nodejs.org).
+3. Run `bower install` from within the root application directory.
 4. Run `npm install` from within the root application directory.
-5. Build the application with `grunt build`.
+5. Run `grunt build` to build and package the application.
 6. Run `npm start` to start your server
 7. Open your browser to [http://localhost:3000/](http://localhost:3000/)

 To see what test cases you need to pass, do the following:

 1. Run `grunt test-client` to see what tests you are passing.
 2. All of the tests should fail.